qusaii21/multi-platform-social-media-publisher/README.md

 The app store or process any unnecessary personal data beyond what is required for authentication, account identification, and content scheduling.

 ## Screenshots

-Allow the app to post on your behalf.
-Click on Authorize button.
-If you don't see your posts published come on this page and click on Authorize button again (the token expired and the app needs a new one).

 <img width="2520" height="1696" alt="image-1" src="https://github.com/user-attachments/assets/a28bb4a5-f959-4d08-9af0-bfe923d3cf3a" />